Azure-Samples/mcp-sdk-functions-hosting-python/README.md

     azd env set SERVICE_MANAGEMENT_REFERENCE <service-management-reference>
     ```

 1. Run `azd up` in the root directory.
-This command will create and deploy the app, plus other required resources.
+Then pick an Azure subcription to deploy resources to and select from the available regions.

     When the deployment finishes, your terminal will display output similar to the following: